gh0stzk/dotfiles/README.md

 > Some elements may appear different on higher or lower resolutions.
 You may need to make adjustments to adapt them to your preferences and setup. ⚠️⚠️⚠️

 > [!important]
-> The installer assumes you already have a **functional** Arch Linux installation, whether it’s a fresh install or an existing setup.
+> ✏️✏️✏️ The installer assumes you already have a **functional** Arch Linux installation, whether it’s a fresh install or an existing setup.
 >
 > A login manager of your choice is required; **lightdm** is recommended.
 >
 > The rofi connection manager applet, works with **NetworkManager**
 >
-> If using a virtual machine, be sure to change the Picom backend from **glx** to **xrender** before rebooting, and verify that hardware acceleration is correctly configured in your VM.
+> If using a virtual machine, be sure to change the Picom backend from **glx** to **xrender** before rebooting, and verify that hardware acceleration is correctly configured in your VM. ✏️✏️✏️

 > [!warning]
-> I have tested the installation and functionality of these dotfiles on both high- and low-end machines.
+> :wrench::wrench::wrench: I have tested the installation and functionality of these dotfiles on both high- and low-end machines.
 >
 > Some adjustments may still be needed, such as changing the Picom backend or VSync settings to ensure compatibility with your graphics card.
 >
-> If you encounter any issues, feel free to open an [issue](https://github.com/gh0stzk/dotfiles/issues).
+> If you encounter any issues, feel free to open an [issue](https://github.com/gh0stzk/dotfiles/issues). :wrench::wrench::wrench:

 ---